Will Your 2025 Credit Score Get You The Home Loan You Need?

 Now that we understand more about credit scores, let’s apply that knowledge to the larger mortgage marketplace.

-Here’s the bottom line: A higher credit score typically gives you the most options and the best interest rates.
+A higher credit score typically gives you the most options and the best interest rates.
 But even if you don’t have great credit, you still have options in the home loan market.
+Here are the minimum credit scores to secure a mortgage loan:

 Overlays are standards above and beyond the minimum requirements outlined by government or private investors.
 Lenders will use overlays to lower risk levels in adverse loan environments.

-It also means that if a lender imposes an overlay during the closing process, buyers might find themselves suddenly unqualified for a loan they thought they could get.
-It’s prudent for buyers in 2024 to shop toward the low end of their price range and bring a higher down payment than they might otherwise to ensure their loan closes without any snags.
+It also means that if a lender imposes an overlay during the closing process, buyers might suddenly find themselves unqualified for a loan they thought they could get.
+In 2025, it’s prudent for buyers to shop toward the low end of their price range and bring a higher down payment than they might otherwise to ensure their loan closes without any snags.

 FICO has a loan savings calculator that illustrates how improving your credit can save thousands in interest over the life of a mortgage loan.